buzzfactoryFE/AwsGraphDB/README.md

 ## Running the tests

-Enjoy your exploration!! looking for mistake.
+Enjoy your exploration!!
+My first exploration helped me to identify a lot of misconfiguration and also understand how my colleagues use the infrastructure.
 The file QueryExample.txt contains some Cypher Query useful.

 ## Contributing
+I am not a good developer so my code is horrible and i didn't get time to write comments into the code, so my next steps will be:

 ## Authors